TangentJay/aggregation/README.md

 ---

 > “Start small.
 Build real.
-Learn everything.”
+Learn everything.
+WE DO IT LIVE”